sfigg/commercialization-public/docset/customize/mdm/policy-admx-backed.md

 <p style="margin-left: 20px">If you disable or do not configure this policy setting, all removable data drives on the computer will be mounted with read and write access.</p>

 <p style="margin-left: 20px">Note: This policy setting can be overridden by the policy settings under User Configuration\Administrative Templates\System\Removable Storage Access.
 If the "Removable Disks: Deny write access" policy setting is enabled this policy setting will be ignored.</p>

-<a href="" id="smartscreen-allowwindowdefendersmartscreen"></a>**SmartScreen/AllowWindowDefenderSmartScreen**

-<p style="margin-left: 20px">This policy setting allows you to manage the behavior of Windows SmartScreen.
-Windows SmartScreen helps keep PCs safer by warning users before running unrecognized programs downloaded from the Internet.
-Some information is sent to Microsoft about files and programs run on PCs with this feature enabled.</p>

-<p style="margin-left: 20px">If you enable this policy setting, Windows SmartScreen behavior may be controlled by setting one of the following options:</p>

-<p style="margin-left: 20px">Give user a warning before running downloaded unknown software</p>

-<p style="margin-left: 20px">Turn off SmartScreen</p>

-<p style="margin-left: 20px">If you disable or do not configure this policy setting, Windows SmartScreen behavior is managed by administrators on the PC by using Windows SmartScreen Settings in Security and Maintenance.</p>

-<p style="margin-left: 20px">Options:</p>

-<p style="margin-left: 20px">Give user a warning before running downloaded unknown software</p>

-<p style="margin-left: 20px">Turn off SmartScreen</p>

 <a href="" id="datausage-setcost3g"></a>**DataUsage/SetCost3G**